 Scenario: Web app that calls web APIs

-Learn how to build a web app signing-in users on the Microsoft identity platform and that calls web APIs on behalf of the signed-in user.
+Learn how to build a web app that signs in users on the Microsoft identity platform and then calls web APIs on behalf of the signed-in user.

 - Microsoft identity platform overview

 - Application and service principals

 - Permissions and consent

 This scenario supposes that you've gone through the following scenario:

 You add authentication to your Web App, which can therefore sign in users and calls a web API on behalf of the signed-in user.

 - are confidential client applications.